A year in, experts assess Biden's hits and misses on handling the pandemic

 "We don't have [White House officials] trying to edit the [CDC's publications] or going onto the CDC's website and changing what's there," he says, referencing moves by the Trump administration.
 "We have some growing pains around communication, but those are bumps in the road and honest errors."

-But recent missteps by the Centers for Disease Control and Prevention and continued communication problems have reinforced a public perception that the administration's guidance is "utterly chaotic," says Wiley.
+But recent missteps by the CDC and continued communication problems have reinforced a public perception that the administration's guidance is "utterly chaotic," says Wiley.
 "It has seemed reactive, instead of proactive, and it's changed in ways that haven't been clearly explained."

 Health experts say these are unforced errors.
 The CDC must be more clear and transparent about what science exists, and how it informs their decision making — or risk further tanking public trust.